 Why Is Tummy Time Important?

-Tip #1: Get Down At Their Level
+Get Down At Their Level During Tummy Time

 Give Babies Something to Look At

-Just one of the ways in which it is easier to raise four children than one…
+This is just one of the ways in which it is easier to raise four children than one…

 What are your top tips for helping reluctant babies tolerate tummy time?